CodeDux/origo-rs/README.md

 Nothing special, just trying things with Rust to learn more about it

+This is a in-memory database that journals commands to disk and replays the commands on startup to recreate the state.

 ## Run example
 `cargo run -r --example server`